CS4Kids/teachers-site/docs/teachers/ch1.md

 ## Assessment

-In this chapter, the students are tasked with thinking about a hardware system and choosing the appropriate components to accomplish the goals of the system.
+In this chapter, the students are tasked with thinking about a hardware system and choosing the appropriate components to accomplish the goals of the system while considering its eventual use and context.

 Formative | Summative
 ---|---